The king with the power to change his country's name

 Velamuva Msibi, a traditional healer who lives in a village about 40km (25 miles) from the capital, Mbabane, says he doesn't have enough money to pay for school fees to his children and look after his family.

-The 79-year-old has two wives, 19 children and 35 grandchildren relies on his pension to pay for his whole family.
+The 79-year-old, who has two wives, 19 children and 35 grandchildren, relies on his pension to pay for his whole family.

 "We have nothing here, life is tough, the pension money is not enough."